Picture a recruiter’s nightmare.

 This makes it easy to shortlist candidates for interviews because you can compare all the applicants’ performance on one dashboard.

 Skills-based hiring can also support your decision-making during and after the interview stage.
-The test results give you an initial idea of candidates’ skills.
-You can then use structured interviews to probe candidates further, referring back to the test results when it’s time to make a final decision.
+Test results give you an initial idea of candidates’ skills.
+You can then use structured interviews with your best talent to gain deeper insights, referring back to the test results when it’s time to make a final decision, thus streamlining the entire process.

 Finally – and most importantly – assessments are better than almost any other measure at predicting performance.

-According to a Google study, they’re a more reliable predictor than a candidate’s work experience, references, and interview performance.
+According to a meta analysis by Frank Schmidt and John Hunter, general mental ability assessments combined with work samples are a more reliable predictor than a candidate’s work experience, references, and interview performance.

 You automatically improve the efficiency of your hiring process and raise the bar for the final hire by giving all applicants the same level of access and attention.
 This also ensures that everyone who makes it to the interview stage has the minimum required skills and the right values for the role.